speers26/STOR601-Python/README.md

 # STOR601
 A place for my code that goes towards STOR601.
-Stable marriage problem first posed by D. Knuth, see "Stable Marriage and Its Relation to Other Combinatorial Problems" for more details.
+Stable marriage problem taken from D. Knuth "Stable Marriage and Its Relation to Other Combinatorial Problems".